 Two items were invented to facilitate the filming of the movie: One was a "light alarm" which would warn the animators if any of the stage lights failed to come on.
 The other was a system that enabled a puppeteer to seamlessly switch to a replacement puppet if a puppet broke during a shot.
 Prior to this, either situation, a light failing to come on or a puppet breaking would destroy a shot.

 A crossed-out calculation on Jack's blackboard seems to equate 3 times the square of pi multiplied by 12 to Christmas Day (a Santa hat).
 The true numerical answer is approximately 355.31.
 If the decimal portion is dropped, this then equates to December 21st, the 355th day of the year--hence the crossed-out equation.
 December 21st however is the first day of winter in the northern hemisphere (winter solstice).
-It is also the birthday of Jeffrey Katzenberg, the film's executive producer and the one most responsible for turning Walt Disney Studios and its animation division around after joining in 1984.
+It is also the birthday of Jeffrey Katzenberg, the film's executive producer and most often credited for turning Walt Disney Studios and its animation division around after joining in 1984.

 The half-obscured gatekeeper in bowler hat seen in the musical opening appears to have the head of an ibis.
 This might be a reference to the ibis-headed Egyptian god Thoth.
 Though Thoth was anything but a gatekeeper, he was considered a deification of the moon, and controlled his own domain in the underworld.